-To navigate to a particular location on the map, find location, then select the location with cursor.
+To navigate to a particular location on the map, first find the location, then select the location with the cursor.
 Use the Go To Cursor command to lead you there:

 - 1. Use the cursor (controlled by the arrow keys) with the zoom in and zoom out keys to maneuver around the map until you find a location you want to go to. - 2.
 Center the cursor over the location to select it.
 If you have selected a location that contains navigation information, the icon you're pointing at will be highlighted, indicating it's selected.
-See the example below.
+See the following example.

-Navigate to cursor.
+Navigate to cursor command on the Map Page Menu.
 In this example, the cursor has selected the town of Oologah, Oklahoma.